xsu11/iit-cs525-spring-2015/README.md

 # iit_cs525_spring_2015
 WARNING: You can view this code as reference, but DO NOT plagiarize by copying any code from this repository.
 You will get caught.
-And I really don't think you can understand my code easily.
+And I really don't think you can learn anything by cheating.

 This is the repository of IIT CS 525 Advanced Database Organization in Spring 2015.
 This project is to accomplish assignments of this course.
 All rights reserved.